dalenguyen/firebase-wordpress-docs/docs/extensions/firebase-users.rst

 In order to import WordPress users to Firebase, you just need to press the button **Import WP Users to Firebase**, and the plugin will do its magic.
 If you have issue with importing more than 10,000 users, please let me know.

-The Firebase UID will be randomly generated (E.g. `02ZAGAEdfcbvYsdhKNGL9vaOXvz1`)
+The Firebase UID will be the WordPress **user_login**.
+It's because if uid is generated randomly, it will create another user with the same email.
+You can have a look the `Firebase Docs <https://firebase.google.com/docs/auth/admin/import-users#usage>`_ .

 .. role:: red